Fans and musicians pay tribute to Foo Fighters drummer Taylor Hawkins

-The 50-year-old Hawkins — who since 1997 had been the steady heartbeat of the multi-Grammy-winning band, inducted into the rock-and-roll Hall of Fame last year — died suddenly on Friday in Bogotá, Colombia, where the Foo Fighters were scheduled to perform a show later that night.
+The 50-year-old Hawkins — who since 1997 had been the steady heartbeat of the multi-Grammy-winning band, inducted into the Rock & Roll Hall of Fame last year — died suddenly Friday in Bogotá, Colombia, where the Foo Fighters were scheduled to perform later that night.
 He was honored on social media as the “epitome of the modern day rock star” and a “family man.”
-The band announced Hawkins’s death via a statement on social media, writing that, “The Foo Fighters Family is devastated by the tragic and untimely loss of our beloved Taylor Hawkins.
+The band announced Hawkins’s death via a statement on social media, writing: “The Foo Fighters Family is devastated by the tragic and untimely loss of our beloved Taylor Hawkins.
 His musical spirit and infectious laughter will live on with all of us forever.”
 A cause of death was not announced.

 March 26, 2022

-Tributes came from rock musicians across generations: from such younger fans as Miley Cyrus and a 9-year-old drummer from Paraguay, who had met Hawkins at a show, mere days before his death, as well as from Mick Jagger and Ringo Starr, who remembered Hawkins as a spirited performer, a kind person and a stellar musician.
+Tributes came from rock musicians across generations: from younger fans such as Miley Cyrus and a 9-year-old drummer from Paraguay, who had met Hawkins at a show just days before his death, as well as from Mick Jagger and Ringo Starr, who remembered Hawkins as a spirited performer, a kind person and a stellar musician.
 Concertgoers in Bogotá for the band’s Friday performance found themselves instead united by collective mourning.

-Cyrus, who is scheduled to perform in Brazil on Saturday as part of the multi-city Lollapalooza festival, announced that her set will be dedicated to Hawkins.
+Cyrus, who was scheduled to perform in Brazil on Saturday as part of the multi-city Lollapalooza festival, announced that her set would be dedicated to Hawkins.
 In a story posted on Instagram, Cyrus recalled dancing around Hawkins’s drum kit while he played along to “Brass in Pocket” by the Pretenders.
 “Love forever,” she wrote.

 Tony Iommi, leader of Black Sabbath, tweeted, “I woke up this morning to hear the awful news of Taylor Hawkins death.
 What a terrible loss to us all.
 He was such a lovely guy and such a brilliant player.”